 - Fill a sink or basin with warm water.

-- Wrap your baby gently in a blanket or towel and place him on the flat surface.
-Always keep a hand on your child.
+- Wrap your baby gently in a blanket or towel and place him on the flat surface, always keeping a hand on your child.

-- Wet a soft washcloth, wringing out the excess water.
+- Wet a soft washcloth, wringing out excess water.

 - Carefully wipe your baby’s eyelids from the inside corner out with plain water.

 - Gently wipe the rest of his face, paying particular attention to the area behind his ears, with plain water.

 - Pat the skin dry and put a hat on your child to keep him warm.

 - Bathe your baby in sections, uncovering and re-covering each area as you wash to keep him warm.